Frodo Baggins: Tragic hero

 The Tolkien scholar Jane Chance quotes Randel Helms's view that in both The Hobbit and Lord of the Rings, "a most unheroic hobbit [Bilbo, Frodo] achieves heroic stature" in a quest romance.
 Chance writes that Frodo grows from seeing the threat as external, such as from the Black Riders, to internal, whether within the Fellowship, as shown by Boromir's attempt on the Ring, or within himself, as he struggles against the controlling power of the Ring.
+Tolkien scholar Thomas P. Hillman writes that, while Frodo's compassion for Gollum helps defend him against the Ring's temptation, no mortal (including Frodo) could have resisted its power indefinitely.

 Verlyn Flieger, a scholar of literature and of Tolkien's works, summarizes Frodo's role in Lord of the Rings: "The greatest hero of all, Frodo Baggins, is also the most tragic.
 He comes to the end of his story bereft of the Ring, denied in his home Shire the recognition he deserves, and unable to continue his life as it was before his terrible adventure."

+Psychology

-Both medical and Tolkien scholars have suggested that Frodo, returning "irreparably wounded" from his quest, could be suffering from post-traumatic stress disorder, making him one of several characters in The Lord of the Rings with mental illnesses.
+Both medical and Tolkien scholars have suggested that Frodo, returning "irreparably wounded" from his quest, may suffer from post-traumatic stress disorder.
+On returning to the Shire, he withdraws from society and relives traumatic experiences through vivid flashbacks.
+He experiences chronic pain in the shoulder wound he received on Weathertop.
+Scholars have likened the intrusive pull of the Ring on Frodo to the effects of addiction, obsessive-compulsive disorder or psychological abuse.